Microsoft launches Cortana app for Windows 10 without Amazon’s Alexa

 When integrated with the Azure Active Directory, Cortana users can ask questions like “Who’s Nestor?” to tell you more about the person you’re in a meeting with or “Am I free Friday morning?”
 The ability to tap your LinkedIn network could become part of the Cortana app experience in the future as well, Shuman said.
 It has been in the past.
 A connection with Bing can also deliver information like news, weather, and finance updates.
 Cortana also connects with Outlook emails and the Microsoft To Do app.
 Cards in the dedicated Cortana app deep link back to other Microsoft apps and can display rich information like a to-do list or calendar event details.

 The future of the Cortana assistant was called into question in late 2019 after Microsoft chose to kill off Cortana Android and iOS apps and the Cortana Android launcher.
 However, Cortana will instead be more deeply integrated with native Microsoft apps, starting with Microsoft Teams in 2018 and Outlook last fall.
 Additional updates are on the way soon for Microsoft Teams, Shuman said.
 Teams was considered one of the fastest growing apps in Microsoft history before COVID-19 but now has 75 million daily active users and is growing even faster.
-Microsoft 365 VP Jeff Teper told VentureBeat he expects Teams “will be bigger than Windows.”
+Microsoft 365 CVP Jeff Teper told VentureBeat he expects Teams “will be bigger than Windows.”

 “Teams usage has just skyrocketed with everyone working from home, and so that means a lot of thinking about how online meetings can be more intelligent and more thoughtful,” Shuman said.
 “So we have a feature that’s in Outlook already called Meeting Insights that lets you see relevant people and documents to a meeting, and thinking about how that experience will start to be across all of the Cortana canvases is an important one.”